dstasaski/TuneText/README.md

 Welcome to Tune My Text!
 Tune My Text is an interactive website created to pair a song with a user's provided text.
 Using machine learning models, text can be intelligently classified into an emotion.
 The text will then be paired with a fitting song!

 ## About
-To get started, go to https://tunemytext.com  Enter your text into the main input box
+To get started, go to https://tunemytext.com and enter your text into the main input box

 ![Home Page Quote](web/assets/screenshots/homePageQuote.png?raw=true)